Towards Verifiable Federated Unlearning: Framework, Challenges, and The Road Ahead: VeriFUL: VERIFIABLE FUL FRAMEWORK

 \subsection{HOW WELL - Verification Metrics}

 Verification metrics quantify how well verification goals are met under a given approach.
 Existing surveys summarize candidates \cite{10736348, 10880482, liu2024survey, jeong2024survey} but lack a unified standard for definitions, evaluation procedures, and acceptance criteria.
-Building on these efforts, {\veriful} consolidates, systematizes, and extends the metric space into a coherent taxonomy (see Step~5.4).
+Building on these efforts, {\veriful} consolidates, systematizes, and extends the metric space into a coherent taxonomy (see Table~\ref{tab:verification_matrics} and Step~5.4 in Figure~\ref{fig:veriful_framework}).